 Many days this semester we will be discussing readings from books.
-Thus, on days readings are assigned, you must bring your personal copy of the book you read for homework with you to class.
+On days readings are assigned, you must bring your personal copy of the book you read for homework with you to class.
 Students who do not bring an assigned book with them to class will have their class participation grade lowered and may be counted absent for the day.

-Your class participation grade is based upon several factors: in-class behavior; keeping up with reading assignments; participation in class discussion; and punctuality in turning in of assignments.
+Your class participation grade is based upon several factors: attendance and in-class behavior; keeping up with reading assignments; participation in class discussion; and punctuality in turning in of assignments.
 All students begin class with an average class participation grade of 7 out of 10 possible points.
-Students who participate in class discussions, hand in assignments on time, and demonstrate that they are keeping up with the class readings will receive class participation grades higher than a 7; students who hand in assignments late, exhibit disruptive behavior in class, are late to class, have excessive absences, or do not demonstrate that they are keeping up with class readings will receive class participation grades of 6 or lower.
+Students who do not have absences and who participate in class discussions, submit assignments on time, and demonstrate that they are keeping up with the class readings will receive class participation grades higher than a 7; students who submit assignments late, exhibit disruptive behavior in class, are late to class, have excessive absences, play with their phones etc., and/or do not demonstrate that they are keeping up with class readings will receive class participation grades of 6 or lower.